-The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury every 4 years.
-The aim of the review is to specify the level of future contributions.
-Actuarial scheme valuations are dependent on assumptions about the value of future costs, design of benefits and many other factors.
+The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer cost Cap) Directions 2014 published by HM Treasury every 4 years.
+The aim of the review is to specify the level of future costs, design of benefits and many other factors.
 The latest actuarial valuation of the TPS affecting contributions during the year was carried out as at 31 March 2020.
-The valuation report was published by the Department for Education on 26 October 2023.
+The valuation report was published by the Department of Education on 26 October 2023.
 The key elements of the valuation are:

 - employer contribution rates set at 28.68% of pensionable pay (including a 0.08% employer administration levy) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262,000 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222,200 million giving a notional past service deficit of £39,800 million - the SCAPE (Superannuation Contributions Adjusted for Past Experience) rate, set by HMT, is used to determine the notional investment return.
 The current SCAPE rate is based on OBR's forecast for long-term GDP growth.
-The current SCAPE rate is 1.7% above the rate of CPI.
+The current SCAPE rate is 1.7% above hte rate of CPI.